 A new car is always an exciting purchase: that wonderful freshly valeted, new car smell, the interesting quirks and features of the new engine, and getting used to the way it moves, feels and drives are all crucial parts in those early stages.
 During this honeymoon period, it is easy to want to be precious and perfectionist about it; no fast food, no driving through muddy puddles, and you drive it as carefully as if it were made of gold.

-When the novelty wears off, however, so can the shine and attention you give: this can mean you neglect certain areas and take less care; seemingly innocent, but looking after your vehicle carefully in those early stages can prevent you from running into expensive problems later on.
+When the novelty wears off, however, so can the shine and attention you give: this can mean you neglect how to take care for a new car and take less care; seemingly innocent, but looking after your vehicle carefully in those early stages can prevent you from running into expensive problems later on.

 1. Learn basic maintenance

 Many of the expensive issues which tend to arise with cars are those which could have been spotted and sorted much more cheaply at an earlier date.